Usain Bolt reached a speed of 27.8 mph at the 2009 World Championships in Berlin. But, what’s the average human athlete running speed?

 How to gather data for calculating the average human athlete running speed

-- Do we use all Olympic athletes?
+- Should we include all Olympic athletes?

 - What’s the age range of the average athlete?